-- Q Should I complete the health screening requirements prior to my start date? - A Yes.
-Every effort should be made to complete and submit the health screen requirements prior to your start date.
-Failure to do so may result in a delay to beginning your employment or clinical placement. - Q Where can I obtain documentation of my previous immunizations, immunity and TB skin test results? - A Immunization records, proof of immunity and results of Tb skin tests are available from family physicians/primary care providers, local public health agencies, government immunization portals, universities and college health services, immigration records, and occupational health services at a previous employer. - Q Where can I have immunizations, serology testing or a TB skin test done before my start date? - A Family physicians/primary care providers, community clinics, public health agencies, student health or occupational health services at your current place of employment/placement are all potential options where immunizations, serology and TB skin tests may be completed.
-LHSC Occupational Health & Safety Services (OHSS) also offers assistance with pre-employment immunizations, TB skin Tests and serology. - Q Where do I send my completed Health Screen Form, and who can I contact for assistance with my health screen requirements? - A Completed Health Screen Forms can be submitted to: OHSS-medicalaffairs@lhsc.on.ca Contact OHSS for assistance with your health Screen, or to arrange an appointment to have your preemployment requirements completed:
+Q Should I complete the health screening requirements before my start date?

+- A Yes.
+Every effort should be made to complete and submit the health screen requirements before your start date.
+Failure to do so may result in a delay to beginning your employment or clinical placement. - Q Where can I obtain documentation of my previous immunizations, immunity and TB skin test results? - A Immunization records, proof of immunity and results of TB skin tests are available from family physicians/primary care providers, local public health units, government immunization portals, universities and college student health services, immigration records, and occupational health services at a previous employer.

+Q Where can I have immunizations, serology testing or a TB skin test done before my start date?

+A Family physicians/primary care providers, community clinics, public health units, student health or occupational health services at your current place of employment/placement are all potential options where immunizations, serology and TB skin tests may be completed.
+LHSC Occupational Health Services (OHS) also helps with pre-employment immunizations, TB skin Tests and serology if needed.

+Q Where do I send my completed Health Screen Form, and who can I contact for assistance with my health screen requirements?

+A Completed Health Screen Forms can be submitted to: OHSS-medicalaffairs@lhsc.on.ca Contact OHS for assistance with your health Screen, or to arrange an appointment to have your preemployment requirements completed:

-OHSS - Victoria Hospital: 519-685-8500 ext.
+OHS - Victoria Hospital: 519-685-8500 ext.
 52286

-OHSS - University Hospital: 519-685-8500 ext.
+OHS - University Hospital: 519-685-8500 ext.
 33201

-- Q What happens if I am missing a requirement on my Health Screen Form? - A Occupational Health & Safety Services will review your Health Screen Form and contact you if there are any outstanding requirements.
+Q What happens if I am missing a requirement on my Health Screen Form?

+- A Occupational Health Services will review your Health Screen Form and contact you if there are any outstanding requirements.
 It is important to provide yourself 4-6 weeks before you start date to complete any outstanding immunizations, serology tests and TB skin tests. - Q I was a resident at LHSC 2 years ago.
 Do I need to complete another Health Screen Form?

-A Yes.
-A new health screen provides the opportunity to submit up to date immunization documentation and to inform Occupational Health & Safety Services of any changes in your health status.
-Please indicate on your new health screen from that you have a past LHSC record.
+Yes.
+A new health screen provides the opportunity to submit up-to-date immunization documentation and inform Occupational Health Services of any changes in your health status.
+Please indicate on your new health screen form that you have a past LHSC record.